-Overall, if prey items are killed within the critical habitat, it is likely that only a low number of individuals and therefore a small portion of prey species populations may be killed.
-Although some prey items could be killed within the described mortality ranges during an explosive activity, other prey items would likely be available to humpback whales in the immediate area surrounding the activity or would return to the area after the activity is complete.
-Exposure to explosions would be highly dependent on the limited number of explosive activities that overlap proposed critical habitat and the actual presence of prey species at the time explosive activities occur.
-The portion of proposed critical habitat that overlaps the TMAA is limited, and only a small number of explosive training activities could potentially occur within the proposed critical habitat.
-This would result in a minimal change in the overall quantity or availability of prey items within the habitat as a whole.
-Although some individual prey items may be killed, long-term consequences for fish and invertebrate populations and the effect on overall quantity, quality and availability of prey items would be insignificant.
+Because explosives would not be used at or near the surface in critical habitat, there would be minimal change in the overall quantity or availability of prey items within the habitat due to explosive use off the shelf and slope in the TMAA.
+Although some individual prey items may be killed in areas outside of critical habitat, long-term consequences for fish and invertebrate populations and the effect on overall quantity, quality, and availability of prey items in critical habitat would be insignificant.
 Population-level impacts on fishes and invertebrates in the TMAA from explosive training activities are not anticipated and would not impact humpback whales through a reduction in prey availability.

 Pursuant to the MMPA, the use of explosives during training activities as described under Alternative 1 would result in the unintentional taking of humpback whales incidental to those activities.
-The Navy will request authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.
+The Navy has requested authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.

-Pursuant to the ESA, the use of explosives during training activities as described under Alternative 1 may affect ESA-listed humpback whales and proposed critical habitat.
-The Navy will consult with NMFS as required by Section 7(a)(2) of the ESA.
+Pursuant to the ESA, the use of explosives during training activities as described under Alternative 1 may affect ESA-listed humpback whales and critical habitat.
+The Navy is consulting with NMFS as required by section 7(a)(2) of the ESA.